davestephens/ansible-nas/README.md

 ## Requirements

-* Ansible NAS targets the latest Ubuntu LTS release, which is currently Ubuntu Server 18.04.3 LTS.
+* Ansible NAS targets Ubuntu 18.04.x LTS release.
+(Ubuntu 20.04 LTS support is expected in the near future.)
-* You can run Ansible-NAS on whatever you like, read the docs for more info.
+* You can run Ansible-NAS on whatever hardware you like, read the docs for more info.
 I use an HP Microserver.

 ## Getting Help